50 Interesting & Fun Facts About Indiana State to Know

 actionsports/Depositphotos.com

-One of the fun facts about Indiana state - It is known as the world's racing capital
+One of the fun facts about Indiana state is it is known as the world's racing capital

 The Indianapolis 500 is one of the most-watched motorsport races in the world.
-Close to 250,000 fans pack the stands at the Indianapolis Motor Speedway every May, while millions more tune in for the televised event.
-Motorsport racing is a huge part of Indiana culture, and the state is often referred to as the "Racing Capital of the World."
+Close to 250,000 fans pack the stands at the Indianapolis Motor Speedway every May.
+With in-field fans, it may raise total attendance to around 300,000.
+Millions more tune in for the televised event.

 The paddlefish species has been around the Wabash River for over 300 million years